emberfox205/fruititionator/README.md

 ### API call

 - All necessary functions are in `api_call.py`.
-- The script takes one string argument `keyword`, which is then used to query USDA Central Food Database (specifically the Foundation Food and SR Legacy) using the `get_api()` function.
+- The script takes 3 arguments, one of which, `keyword` is then used to query USDA Central Food Database (specifically the Foundation Food and SR Legacy) using the `get_api()` function.
 It returns an instance of the `Fruit_Nutrition` dataclass, which contains 3 attributes:
   - `name` of type `str`.
   - `fdcId` of type `int`
   - `nutrition` of type `dict`.
 Inside `nutrition`, a key-value pair consists of `nutrient_name` as key, an f-string `f"{amount} {unit}"` as value.